MA (Oxon) MSc (Econ) PhD Solicitor of the Superior Courts of England and Wales

 I supervise a number of research students looking at organisational issues in health care providers and health care systems.

 I am co-director (with Professor Shereen Hussein of LSHTM and Professors Kath Checkland and Matt Sutton of Manchester University) of one the national Policy Research Units funded by the Department of Health from 2011 to the end of 2018.
 The research unit in Commissioning and the Healthcare System (PRUComm) is led by Professor Stephen Peckham of LSHTM and the University of Kent.
-It is a joint venture with the Health Policy, Politics and Organisation research group in the Department of Primary Care at the University of Manchester and the Centre for Health Services Studies in the School of Social Policy, Sociology and Social Research at the University of Kent.
+It is a joint venture with the Health Policy, Politics and Organisation research group at the University of Manchester and the Centre for Health Services Studies in the School of Social Policy, Sociology and Social Research at the University of Kent.

 My research interests include socio-legal theory, institutional economics, organisational theory, governance and the structure of the NHS.